pgh-noobs/python/operators.md

 ## Bit-wise Operators
-The black magic of computer programming, even for experienced developers!
+The black art of computer programming, even for experienced developers!
 So, all processors and memory in a computer work with 0's and 1's, or BITs.
+These operators help you change those BITs.
 If you want to change the value of a variable in the most efficient way this is it.
-You can all compress data with these operators.
+These operators are commonly used to combine and check for flags.
+Flags are constant variables with numeric value such as 1, 2, 4, 8, 16, etc. These can be combined into a single numeric value.

 `&` - And